 He had two successful seasons at the club with two successive fourth-placed finishes and runners-up places in two cup finals but the board weren’t satisfied with results and promptly sacked him in 2006.

 Rosler was only out of work for a couple of weeks before he joined Norwegian league rivals Viking as manager where he stayed for three years before taking on a short contract at Molde where he saved them from relegation in 2010.

 A successful first season at the JD Stadium saw his side reach the FA Cup semi-finals and also the Championship play-offs but unfortunately a sequence of bad results at the start of the 2014-15 season led to his dismissal in November 2014 with his Wigan side sitting 22nd in the table.

 In early 2015 it was revealed that Rosler had turned down the 1860 Munich manager’s job as he preferred to coach in England and he got his wish five months later when he was appointed manager of Championship side Leeds United.

 Unfortunately his stay at Elland Road was short-lived and he was sacked by the club’s controversial owner Massimo Cellino after only 12 games into the season after a run of poor form.

-Rosler was back in football management in July 2016 when he was appointed as the new manager of League One side Fleetwood Town and reached the play-offs in his first full season at the club.
+He then made a return to football management in July 2016 when he was appointed as the new manager of League One side Fleetwood Town where he reached the play-offs in his first full season at the club.